ahmetozer/net-tools-service/README.md

-# Looking Glass Service
+# Net Tools Service

 This software is backend service for [Looking Glass](https://github.com/ahmetozer/looking-glass) software.

-Our network looking glass service is a small Golang based tool to server ping, traceroute, nslookup and whois tools.
+Our Net Tools Service is a small Golang based tool to server ping, traceroute, nslookup and whois tools.

-It is designed to run basic net tools securitly in containers to isolate from your server.
+It is designed to run basic net tools securely in containers to isolate from your server.

-#### Features
+## Features

 - Automatic Self Certifacate Generation
 - Limit incoming requests (Rate Limit)
 - Execute some network tools (nslookup, ping, tracert, whois)
 - Live command output
-- Gracefull Shutdown
+- Gracefully Shutdown
 - Load Settings recursively from servers.json

-### Installation
+## Installation

 You can easily to deploy Looking Glass Service to your server with Docker.